Mohsin241002/Freshoop/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide for Freshoop

-This guide will help you deploy both the frontend (React/Vite) and backend (Express) to Vercel.
+This guide will help you deploy the frontend (React/Vite) to Vercel using the Render backend.

 ## Prerequisites